Explore glorious Bath with a stroll in Prior Park Landscape Garden.

 Come and join me for a relaxing walk in the park.

-A Stroll in Prior Park
+A Stoll in Prior Park

 Prior Park Landscape Garden is an 18th-century gem owned by The National Trust.